The New SLC Project Fact Sheet

 - Interior Design: HOK

-- HDJV (Holder - Big D—A construction joint venture) - Scope: car rental facilities, central utility plant, parking garage, elevated roadway, South Concourse, Terminal, central tunnel, airfield paving, economy parking.
+- HDJV (Holder - Big D—A construction joint venture) - Scope: car rental facilities, central utility plant, parking garage, elevated roadway, Concourse A, Terminal, central tunnel, airfield paving, economy parking lot.